CurlyWurly-1/12F675-Development-board/README.md

 # How to Program the pic12f675 using the development board
 - Ensure you are setup as per the previous section
 - In this GITHUB repository
-  - Look in folder "CODE" and decide which of the programs you want to program into your PIC12F675 e.g. "main_01_LED".
-You will be copying the code from this file
+  - Look in folder "CODE" and decide which of the programs you want to program into your PIC12F675 e.g. "12F675_01_LED".
+You will be copying the code from this file later on
 - On your PC, execute MPLAB X and:
-  - Create a new standalone project for PIC12F675 and name it the same as the program you want to use e.g. "main_01_LED".
+  - Create a new standalone project and name it the same as the program you want to use e.g. "12F675_01_LED".
 As part of this process, you select the XC8 compiler and the "Pickit 3" programming device that you have already attached to your PC as per the previous section
   - Highlight the section called "Source Files"and right click to create a new "Main C" file.
-Use a name simliar to the project above e.g. "main_01_LED.c"
+Just use a name of "main.c"
-  - Copy and paste the code into this new "Main" file and save it (The code comes from the Github Repository you looked at previously)
+  - Copy the code from file "12F675_01_LED" and paste into this new "main.c" file and save it
-  - Press "Make and Program" to program the PIC using a Pickit 3 programmer
+  - Press "Make and Program" to program the PIC using a Pickit 3 programmer (make sure the black usb power cable is attached and you have pressed the power switch)
   - Enjoy your programmed device